wwcodeportland/networking-nights/README.md

 # Networking Nights
 A monthly meetup to hear women speak about technology, make new connections, and help build a community of technical women in Portland.

+## Format

+- Lightning Talks (shorter tech talks, 5-10 minutes each)
+- Panel (45 minute panel)
+- Workshop (45-90 minute workshop)
+- Around the World (split attendees in three to four different rooms for presentations, 10-15 minutes in each room, then the groups switch rooms)

 ## Companies Who Have Hosted Us